STATE REQUIRED EXAMS FOR EDUCATOR PREPARATION PROGRAM ADMISSION

 - The CASA exam consists of three sub-tests in Reading, Writing, and Mathematics.
 A score of at least a 220 in each sub-test must be attained for a passing score.
 Retakes are only needed for a failed subtest(s).

 FYI - Ivy Tech campuses charge an additional fee to administer the the test.
 IUPUI does not charge additional fees but there is a charge for parking.
 Tests are available at many other locations - even out of state.

 How to register for the CASA exam - A Step by Step Guide

-- Alternative testing arrangements available by application for students with a documented disability and other situations.
+Alternative testing arrangements are available by application for students with a documented disability and other situations.
 Mrs. Torline is available to meet with students for help with this process.
 She has created this step by step guide to assist you with requesting accommodations for the CASA exams: